IjzerenHein/famous-map/README.md

 Panning the map using MapView.setPosition() and a transition works great, but is not as smooth in all scenarios and on all devices.
 Panning is smoothest for smaller tile-distances.
 To see map panning in action at different speeds, view the [nyat-cat demo](https://rawgit.com/IjzerenHein/famous-map/master/examples/nyan-cat/index.html).

+##### Zoom-levels < 3

+At the lower zoom-levels, renderables may not be positiond correctly.
+This happens when the entire worlds fits more than once on the surface.
+In this case, the bounding east- and west longitude cannot be determined through the google-maps API, which are required for calculating the x position.
+To workaround this issue, set `mapOptions.minZoom` to 3.

 ## Contact
 - 	@IjzerenHein
 - 	http://www.gloey.nl